anikabhatnagar20/anika_2025/_posts/2025-04-22-preperationdocumentation.md

         return team1Score + "-" + team2Score + "-" + (isTeam1Active ? team1Name : team2Name);
     }
 }
+Keeps track of score between two teams and whose turn it is.

+recordPlay() updates score or switches team.

+getScore() returns a formatted string including active team.

+ Remember for FRQs:

+Know how to track two competing values.

+Learn to use boolean flags to switch states (like turns).

+Practice formatting return strings for output.

 ## Question 3 Wordchecker
 ``` import java.util.ArrayList;